ExitValue.ai

 What Is Your Commercial GC Business Worth?

-SMB commercial general contractors typically sell for 3-6x EBITDA.
+SMB commercial general contractors typically sell for platform-tier earnings multiples.
 Backlog quality (signed contracts), bonding capacity, and safety record (EMR under 1.0) drive the spread.
 Asset-based floor often binds for equipment-heavy operations.
 Find out where you fall.

 Asset Floor